 Once they are ready, typically 1-2 years after leaving their natal waters; adult salmon make their long-awaited return journey back to freshwater rivers to spawn and preserve their species.
 Incredibly, salmon can travel thousands of miles during this migration – from the river delta or estuary where they adapted to saltwater environments back up through the river itself, navigating currents and obstacles to reach their chosen spawning location.

-See also Crispy and Delicious: How to Cook Salmon Perfectly in the Air Fryer
+See also 10 Delicious and Easy Salmon Recipes in the Air Fryer [Solve Your Dinner Dilemma]

 Salmon play a crucial role in supporting ecosystems on both land and sea.
 Freshwater habitats served as nurseries for juvenile salmon; estuaries provide critical time for adapting to seawater environment and providing important prey items for larger predatory animals like seals, sea lions or killer whales while open-ocean serves as key feeding ground for adult salmon that return back to freshwater rivers again once they matured.